enigma-io/boundless/packages/boundless-checkbox-group/README.md

 ### Props

-- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-checkbox-group` node
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.b-checkbox-group` node

 - __items__ `Array<Object>`
   the data wished to be rendered, each item must conform to the [Checkbox prop spec](../Checkbox/README.md)